 Let’s break down how to make a simple macaroni salad at home.
 My girls love making this for our family, if that’s any indication of how easy this recipe is!

-- Drain the pasta immediately.
+- Drain: Drain the pasta immediately.
 (You can even run some cold water over it to stop the cooking process.)

-- Cool the pasta in the fridge while you finish preparing the veggies and macaroni salad dressing.
+- Chill: Cool the pasta in the fridge while you finish preparing the veggies and macaroni salad dressing.

-- Mix the veggies, cooled pasta, and dressing together in a large bowl.
+- Combine: Mix the veggies, cooled pasta, and dressing together in a large bowl.
 Cover with plastic wrap and store in the refrigerator for up to 3 hours before serving.

 Additional Add-Ins for Macaroni Salad